Romiley conveyancing FAQs

 Conveyancing fees include fees and disbursements.

 Conveyancing disbursements are the third-party costs incurred on your behalf, for example HMLR fees and searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Romiley are fixed, - for a standard conveyancing transaction, what you pay is exactly what you see in your quote.

 Calculate the conveyancing fees for your Romiley property sale or purchase

 Our online conveyancing fees calculator can give you a comprehensive conveyancing quote with a detailed breakdown of all fees, costs and disbursements for your Romiley sale or purchase.

 I'm buying a house in Romiley - which searches will I need?